LisaZiegler/NASA_IDS_LIS_Project/FVCOM2.7/README.md

 ### Finally Run the Model

-..You are ready to run!
+...You are ready to run!

 *The following command is used to excute the model:*
 > username@cthulu$ mpiexec -n 36 ../FVCOM-2_7-model/chesroms_HFX **runfile name**